Use Unified Analytics to Analyze Performance of Your Care Operations

 Service level agreement

-The Case analysis board is deprecated and will be removed from Unified Analytics on June 30, 2025.
-The Case analysis board is fully replaced by the Case management board that provides a more detailed and comprehensive analysis.
+The Case analysis and Team performance boards are deprecated and will be removed from Unified Analytics on July 31, 2025.
+The Case analysis board is fully replaced by the Case management board, and the Team performance board is fully replaced by the Agents performance board.

 Access Care boards in Unified Analytics